sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 ```

 Note, it will be similar if we want to support 8 lanes mode for newer devices.

+The new naming converntion like [SONiC port naming] (https://github.com/yxieca/SONiC-1/blob/b70bb0c7da38b490009b7dbdad8b83a264e8a07b/doc/sonic-port-name.md) is not used in this design.

+Also there was considerations of grouping port together for different purposes and also support or mix with FibreChannel ports with different naming convention, this will NOT be part of this design.

+For the naming changes, since the port naming will be in `platform.json` etc common files (check below section) and the parser function is common, the design will allow you to easiy improve this later.

 ## Platform capability design
 A capability file for a platform with port breakout capabilities is provided.
 It defines the initial configurations like lanes, speed, alias etc. This file will be used for CLI later to pick the parent port and breakout mode.
 It can be used for speed checks based on the current mode.
 It (in conjunction with `hwsku.json` talked later) will also replace the functionality of the current existing port_config.ini.